Sold STC (Subject to Contract): What Does it Mean?

 The difference between Under Offer and Sold STC can be confusing, as both mean a buyer is interested, but they signal slightly different stages of the sale.
 Understanding this can help you move faster and make better decisions, whether you’re buying or selling.

-Aspect | Under Offer | Sold STC (Subject to Contract) |
+| Aspect | Under Offer | Sold STC |

-Legal Standing | Not legally binding | Not legally binding |
+| Legal standing | Not legally binding | Not legally binding |

 Expert advice from our property expert Paul Gibbens: